crackthecodeabhi/kreds/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/crackthecodeabhi/kreds)
 ![GitHub](https://img.shields.io/github/license/crackthecodeabhi/kreds)

+### NOT production ready.
+Work in Progress.
+Any help appreciated.

-Kreds is a non-blocking, coroutine based redis client for Kotlin.
+Kreds is a idiomatic, non-blocking, coroutine based redis client for Kotlin.

 Kreds is designed to be EASY to use.